developmentseed/aep/docs/README.md

 1. create a new Github branch from `main`
 2. add a `yml` file to `/content/study/posts` with the [study configuration](#study-configuration).
 The filename is used to determine the URL of the study. (`kenya.yml` -> `/studies/kenya`)
 3. add a `json` file to `/content/study/posts` with the [map configuration](#map-configuration)
+4. add a `md` file to `/content/study/posts` with the study content.
+This is rendered in the study summary page.
-4. set up a Pull Request and merge once [the validations](#validating-configuration) are run successfully
+5. set up a Pull Request and merge once [the validations](#validating-configuration) are run successfully

 ## Add a layer
 To add a new layer to a study that users can interact with, requires three things: